 Keeping Your Child Healthy During Cancer Remission

-Your child’s oncologist will recommend a schedule of follow-up care that might include physical exams, blood tests, and imaging tests.
+will recommend a schedule of follow-up care that might include the doctor doing exams, blood tests, and imaging tests.
 Stick to this schedule, even if your child seems perfectly well and has no symptoms whatsoever.
-This careful monitoring is the best way to detect and treat any potential problems — whether related to the cancer or the late effects of treatment — as early as possible.
+This careful monitoring is the best way to find out about and treat any possible problems — whether related to the cancer or the late effects of treatment — as early as possible.

-As kids get older and start to manage their own medical care, provide them with all medical records so that they can maintain their scheduled follow-up visits for years to come.
+As kids get older and start to manage their own medical care, provide them with all of their medical records so that they can continue their scheduled follow-up visits.

 Ask your child to tell you whenever he or she isn’t feeling well or something just doesn’t seem right.

 Many kids in remission often wait to tell their parents if they’re not feeling well, for fear that the cancer has come back.
 Reassure your child that most kids in remission stay that way and are eventually cured of the cancer.
 Like everyone else, they’re likely to get colds and bouts of sickness from time to time, but if the illness is something more than that, it’s best to see a doctor early on.

 Why Is Health Eating Important?

 Now that your child’s appetite is coming back and many of the unpleasant side effects of treatment are easing, it’s important to make healthy eating a priority.
 A well-balanced diet can help your child regain strength and repair the tissue damage caused by chemotherapy, radiation, or both.

 Keep these tips in mind:

 - Aim for at least five servings of fruits and vegetables daily, of all kinds and colors.